EXTANT SEED PLANTS

 Classification.
 Richards (2003) provides a good general description of the species of Primula s. str.

-MYRSINACEAE R. Brown, nom. cons.
-Back to Ericales
+MYRSINACEAE R. Brown, nom. cons. - Back to Ericales

-Also trees to shrubs or lianes; benzoquinones +; (vessel elements with scalariform perforations); (nodes 3:3 - unnamed taxon from Atlantic Forest; Ardisia densiflora); glands/canals throughout the plant (0); leaves (opposite), also supervolute (curved), margins entire (crenate to serrate, teeth cartilaginous); (plant dioecious), inflorescence often fasciculate/corymbose; flowers (3-)4-5(-7)-merous, C often contorted, (nectariferous hairs +); A dorsifixed or basifixed, sagittate, (porose), (micropyle endostomal - Coris; endothelium 0; style 0; long), stigma (punctate), dry or wet; fruit a berry, drupe or capsule [latter in herbaceous taxa], placentae ± pulpy; seeds 1-few, rounded (ruminate; hilum depressed) [woody taxa] or many, small, angular, seed coat undistinguished, (endotesta crystalliferous - Cyclamen), tegmen thickened before becoming crushed, (endotegmen crystalliferous); endosperm walls pitted, (embryo slightly curved; medium); n = 10-13, 15, 17, 23.
+Also trees to shrubs or lianes; benzoquinones +; (vessel elements with scalariform perforations); (nodes 3:3 - unnamed taxon from Atlantic Forest; Ardisia densiflora); glands/canals throughout the plant (0); leaves (opposite), also supervolute (curved), margins entire (crenate to serrate, teeth cartilaginous); (plant dioecious), inflorescence often fasciculate/corymbose; flowers (3-)4-5(-7)-merous, C often contorted, (nectariferous hairs +); A dorsifixed or basifixed, sagittate, (dehiscing by pores), (micropyle endostomal - Coris; endothelium 0; style 0; long), stigma (punctate), dry or wet; fruit a berry, drupe or capsule [latter in herbaceous taxa], placentae ± pulpy; seeds 1-few, rounded (ruminate; hilum depressed) [woody taxa] or many, small, angular, seed coat undistinguished, (endotesta crystalliferous - Cyclamen), tegmen thickened before becoming crushed, (endotegmen crystalliferous); endosperm walls pitted, (embryo slightly curved; medium); n = 10-13, 15, 17, 23.

 41[list]/1435: Ardisia (450), Myrsine (155: inc. Rapanea, Suttonia, many species in the Pacific), Lysimachia (150: sometimes staminodes?, some woody; white flowers with nectariferous hairs, some yellow oil flowers [Macropis the pollinator], or selfers - see Vogel 1986), Discocalyx (115: inc. Tapeinosperma), Embelia (100), Parathesis (85), Stylogyne (60).
 Pantropical and N. Temperate (map: from Hultén 1958, 1971; FloraBase 2008: S. Hemisphere a bit notional).
 [Photos - collection woody members, Cyclamen flower © H. Schneider, fruit © H. Schneider], collection of ex Primulaceae.]

-Evolution.
-Vogel (1986) discusses pollination, which in a group of yellow-flowered Lysimachia in particular is by oil-collecting Macropis (Mellitidae) bees (see also Simpson et al. 1983).
+Evolution: Vogel (1986) discusses pollination, which in a group of yellow-flowered Lysimachia in particular is by oil-collecting Macropis (Mellitidae) bees (see also Simpson et al. 1983).
 The oil is secreted by trichomes.
 Anderberg et al. (2007) suggested that Lysimachia with buzz-pollinated flowers and those with nectar-producing hairs formed separate clades and were both derived from oil-producing ancestors.

 Some species of Ardisia have pustules along the edge of the leaf blade; although inhabited by bacteria, it is unclear what role the bacteria might be playing (Miller 1990).

 For the evolution of the mangrove habitat, to which Aegiceras is restricted, see Rhizophoraceae and Tomlinson (1986).
-Aegiceras has a number of anomalous anatomical and morphological features, the seed characters in particular are those that might be expected from a mangrove plant, since seeds lack endosperm and contain a large, viviparous embryo (cf. Rhizophoraceae-Rhizophoreae, Acanthaceae-Acantheae-Acanthus ilicifolius, etc.).
+Aegiceras has a number of anomalous anatomical and morphological features, the seed characters in particular are those that might be expected from a mangrove plant, since seeds lack endosperm and contain a large, viviparous embryo (c.f.
+Rhizophoraceae-Rhizophoreae, Acanthaceae-Acantheae-Acanthus ilicifolius, etc.).

-Chemistry, Morphology, etc. The presence of coloured glands may well not be a synapomorphy of the family (Hao et al. 2004).
+Chemistry, Morphology, etc..
+The presence of coloured glands may well not be a synapomorphy of the family (Hao et al. 2004).
 There are breakdown areas in the rays of woody members, and these may be filled with dark contents (Lens et al. 2005).
 Discocalyx has three traces in the petiole base, and some other taxa may be trilacunar; nodal anatomy needs study.
 The epidermal cells of the corolla are often elongated (as in Glaux - to be included in Lysimachia - lacks a corolla); this is a derived feature within the family.
 Trientalis has anisomerous flowers (Swenson et al. 2008c).
 Cyclamen has one cotyledon and one integument.
 See Oh et al. (2008) for the seed morphology of herbaceous taxa around Lysimachia.

 Coris is a particularly distinctive genus morphologically.
 It is a small ericoid sub-shrub with monosymmetric flowers that have a spine-tipped epicalyx.
 There is nectary at the base of the ovary and there are only 5-6 ovules.
 Monosymmetry is expressed early in development by the calyx, but monosymmetry of the corolla becomes evident only later (Ronse Decraene et al. 1995: they suggest that the median sepal is abaxial, i.e. that the orientation of the flower is inverted or oblique).
-The rays of Aegiceras are relatively narrow, the ovules are unitegmic, etc. (Staåhl å Anderberg 2004; Lens et al. 2005).
+The rays of Aegiceras are relatively narrow, the ovules are unitegmic, etc. (Staåhl & Anderberg 2004; Lens et al. 2005).

 Some information is taken from Otegui and Cocucci (1999) and from Ståhl and Anderberg (2004); Lens et al. (2005a) provide much information about wood anatomy.

 Phylogeny.
 Myrsinaceae, previously circumscribed to include only woody taxa, now include Anagallis, Ardisiandra, Asterolinon (?= Lysimachia), Coris, Cyclamen, Glaux, Lysimachia, Pelletiera, Stimpsonia and Trientalis (Anderberg et al. 2000, 2001; the limits of Myrsinaceae are not so clear in Martins et al. 2003, but ITS data alone in the latter study.
 Anderberg et al. (2007) was particularly interested in the relationships of the herbaceous taxa; the family as a whole had moderate support as being monophyletic (72% jacknife), and Cyclamen, the herbaceous taxa, and the woody taxa then formed a trichotomy.
-Hao et al. 2004 also provide a phylogeny of the family, although focusing on Lysimachia.
+Hao et al. 2004 also provide a phylogeny of the family, although focussing on Lysimachia.

 Classification.Generic limits in the woody members in particular are unsatisfactory, but the limits of genera like Lysimachia are also unclear (Anderberg et al. 2007).